Street scene in Freetown

 The civil war (1991–2002) and the Ebola epidemic (2014–2016) both had a devastating impact on Sierra Leone’s economy and society.
 High levels of inflation and the COVID-19 pandemic have exacerbated the situation.

-More than half of Sierra Leone’s population lives in poverty, and one in every four people is malnourished.
-The average life expectancy is just 55, and maternal and child mortality is very high.
-The majority of the adult population is illiterate.
+More than half of Sierra Leone’s population lives in poverty and is malnourished, and one fifth of its people are suffering from hunger.
+The average life expectancy is 60, and maternal and child mortality remain high.
+Half of the adult population is illiterate.

 Current estimates suggest that around 70 per cent of the working-age population is unemployed, underemployed or unproductively employed, for example in agriculture, most of which is subsistence farming.
 Many people lost their jobs during the COVID-19 pandemic and are struggling to survive.
-Unemployed and frustrated young people in urban areas in particular could pose a threat to the country’s recently gained political stability.
+Unemployed and frustrated young people in urban areas in particular, who often join violent gangs, may become a threat to the country’s political stability.

-Alongside its natural resources, the government sees its young population as the country’s greatest asset.
-In order to maximise its potential, the government has promised universal free primary and secondary education, and more investment in adult education, higher education and vocational training.
+Alongside its raw materials, the government sees its young population as the country’s greatest asset.
+In order to be able to maximise their potential, the government has promised free primary and secondary education, and more investment in adult education, higher education and vocational training.
+So far, these promises have not been satisfactorily honoured, because of a lack of financial resources.